Occurring in 99 per cent of domestic violence cases, economic abuse can affect clients of all backgrounds

 You don’t have to be trapped in a situation where you are asset rich but cash poor.
 There are ways to boost your income, but keep in mind that some involve taking big risks.
 So, always seek financial advice to help you weigh your options and make decisions based on your own personal situation.

-Did you know there is over 10[1] million Australians with a superannuation account, approximately 36% of which hold more super accounts, which make up $20.8[2] billion in ‘lost super’.
+Did you know there are over 12[1] million Australians with a single superannuation account?
+There is also $13.8[2] billion in ‘lost super’.
 Is some of that yours?

 Find it